 Recognizing the unique challenges of developing housing for certain populations and in certain geographic areas, CHFA has identified the following priorities.
+Projects must meet requirements under Section 5 Scoring Criteria.
 Projects are not required to meet a priority to receive an award of Federal Credits or State Credits.

-- Projects serving Homeless Persons - Projects serving Persons with Special Needs - Projects in counties with populations of less than 175,000
+- Projects serving Homeless Persons (Section 5.b.1.h) - Projects serving Persons with Special Needs (Section 5.b.1.h) - Projects in counties with populations of less than 175180,000 (must meet requirements of Section 5.b.3.b.)